 Recommended WF

-Onhold the discussion of radiated MSD, until progress made in UE RF on requirements clarification.
+Onhold the discussion of whether radiated MSD is introduced, until progress made in UE RF on requirements clarification.

+In testability thread, first discuss whether it is feasible and complexity is acceptable, from testing perspective.
+And share this outcome to UE RF topic for consideration.

 Issue 2-1-3: Discussions on testability of radiated and/or conducted spurious emission